ekeel/tf-dependency-analyzer/README.md

     - An array of `Provider` instances.
 - `moduleInstances`
     - An array of `Module` instances.
-- `updateTerraform`
+- `analyzeTerraform`
-    - A boolean indicating whether to update Terraform instances.
+    - A boolean indicating whether to analyze Terraform instances.
-- `updateProviders`
+- `analyzeProviders`
-    - A boolean indicating whether to update provider instances.
+    - A boolean indicating whether to analyze provider instances.
-- `updateModules`
+- `analyzeModules`
-    - A boolean indicating whether to update module instances.
+    - A boolean indicating whether to analyze module instances.
 - `providerVersionMap`
     - A `Map` object containing provider names and their corresponding URLs.